Kozea/Radicale/DOCUMENTATION.md

 The titles of the sections are ignored (but must be unique).
-The keys `user` and `collection` contain regular expressions, that are matched against the user name and the path of the collection.
+The keys `user` and `collection` contain regular expressions, that are matched against the username and the path of the collection.
 Permissions from the first matching section are used.
 If no section matches, access gets denied.

-The user name is empty for anonymous users.
+The username is empty for anonymous users.
 Therefore, the regex `.+` only matches authenticated users and `.*` matches everyone (including anonymous users).